Rahib0/anonymous-posts-site/README.md

 - Open terminal into the main folder
 - run command `bash _scripts/start.sh`
 - Open navigate to client folder and run index.html in live server or just in the folder
+- Once finished with the server, press ctrl + C in terminal and run command `bash _scripts/teardown` to remove all containers